Welcome to this month's newsletter!

 Anything else?

-The game was late to get ready, and even then several puzzles had to be dropped due to the lack of time, including the original design for the final coup.
+The game was late to get ready, and even then several puzzles had to be

 It won several Adventure Game of the Year awards, and entered a few Best-of lists, but did just OK commercially.